 - The practice appeared clean and well maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines, although improvements could be made in regards to following sedation guideline.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children.

-- Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements.
+- The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements.